MarkoMuc/mem-allocators/notes/stack-alloc.md

 This is called a **double-ended stack** and allows for the maximization of memory usage whilst keeping fragmentation extremely low (as long as the offset never overlap).

+## The Dynamic Storage Structure of Double-ended Stack